ledgerW/pathlight/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 Implementing and refining the database schema, AI integration, and user authentication flow for the life purpose application.
-The focus is on supporting the two-tier payment model, improving result generation, and enhancing the user experience.
+The focus is on supporting the two-tier payment model, improving result generation, enhancing the user experience, and streamlining the authentication process.

 ## Recent Changes
 - Modified the Results table schema to replace "summary" with a structured "basic_plan" JSON field